 If you have customers overseas, this rule applies to you RIGHT NOW.
 Check with your email marketing service to make sure that your customers permit you to use their email addresses.
 If not, you could pay a hefty fine.

 When you're first starting out in your business, it may seem like a lawsuit is the last thing you need to be worried about.
 But it's always better to be prepared than caught off guard.
+Before we go, one final quick tip: get to know business accounting terminology – here's a great list you can check out.
 We hope that the tips above will help you be better prepared legally for anything that may come your way.